Japan's Essential Winter Events: December-February 2025-2026

 Winter Events in Japan: Festivals and Celebrations

-Nevertheless, you can enjoy numerous festivals and events unique to winter in Japan.
-Read on to see what events and festivals are held between December and February.
+Still, there are many festivals and events unique to Japan’s winter season.
+Read on to discover the celebrations held between December and February.

 1. December Festivals and Events

-5. 1.
-Oshogatsu (The First Day of the New Year)
+- Oshogatsu: The First Day of the New Year

 December Festivals and Events

-In Japan, New Year's Eve is called Omisoka.
-Misoka is the last day of any month; December 31 is special as it is the end of the year, resulting in "Omisoka."
+In Japan, New Year’s Eve is called Omisoka.
+The word misoka means the last day of a month, and December 31 is specially referred to as Omisoka because it marks the end of the year.

-In Japan, it's a busy day of festivity preparations, but many take the time to eat toshi koshi soba (buckwheat noodles that are eaten on New Year's Eve).
-These New Year's Eve meals are usually enjoyed with one's family.
-The long, thin buckwheat noodles symbolize longevity and healthy life.
+It’s a busy day of preparations, but many families pause to eat toshikoshi soba—buckwheat noodles traditionally eaten on New Year’s Eve.
+The long, thin noodles symbolize longevity and a healthy life.

-Shrines and temples around Japan also hold New Year's events.
-At Shinto shrines, the head priest burns a fire throughout the night.
-They perform a great purification (called ooharae in Japanese), which is thought to purify worshippers of negativity.
+Shrines and temples across Japan also hold New Year’s events.
+At Shinto shrines, the head priest keeps a fire burning through the night and performs a large purification ritual (ooharae), believed to cleanse worshippers of negative influence.

 Around midnight, the great temple bells are rung 108 times.
 There are various theories regarding this number.
 According to one theory, 108 is the number of worldly desires (klesha) (*1).